Serving

 4. Mix Coconut Cream into the paste until it is all even.

-7. Stir in Chicken until coated with paste, then stir in all Remaining items.
-Simmer over moderate flame, uncovered, stirring often until sauce is reduced by about 1/3, then cover and simmer slowly until chicken is tender, about 1/2 hour total.
+3. Stir in Finish mix.
+Simmer over moderate flame, uncovered, stirring often, until sauce is reduced by about 1/3.
+Caution: the sauce will look a lot more liquid when simmering than it actually is, so don't over-do it.
+Cover and simmer slowly until chicken is tender, about 1/2 hour total.

 NOTES:

-1. Chicken: Weight is skinless / boneless.
-Thighs and leg meat should be used rather than breast for much better flavor.
-The pattern recipe calls for a 3-1/2 pound chicken cut into serving pieces.
+Weight is skinless / boneless.
+Thighs and leg meat should be used rather than breast for much better flavor and texture.
+The pattern recipe calls for a 3-1/2 pound chicken cut into serving pieces, but that's more of a serving problem.

-2. Coconut Cream: No, you don't have to open a whole can - see instruction step 2.
+No, you don't have to open a whole can - see instruction step 2.
+A good quality Thai coconut milk like Aroy-D will have enough cream.

-6. Salam Leaf: If you don't have these, you may have a problem.
-Curry leaves are the best substitute but bay leaves, often suggested, are not so suitable.
-If that's all you have, use just one and a half teaspoon of lime juice.
+These can be found in the "Indonesian specialties" section of some large Asian markets.
+A package will have many sizes, but figure an average Salam Leaf is about the size of a l arge Bay Leaf, and compensate as needed.
+If you don't have these, you may have a problem.
+Curry leaves are the best substitute, but bay leaves, often suggested, are not so suitable.
+If that's all you have, use just one, and a half teaspoon of lime juice.
 For details see our Daun Salam page.